All Resources

-Eric and Taren shared how the Intuit SMB Media Labs team used a Digital Advertising Operating System to connect and activate their data and automate advertising execution.
-The result eliminated manual handoffs, lowered the risk of human errors, and dramatically improved speed to launch.
+Together they shared how the Intuit SMB Media Labs team used a Digital Advertising Operating System to connect and activate their data and automate advertising execution.
+The result eliminated manual handoffs, lowered the risk of human errors, and dramatically improved speed for campaign launches.

 1. If you want to scale, you must automate